GemmaClucas/Mountain_Chickadee_diets/Qiime_commands_2022samples.md

         --m-sample-metadata-file metadata.txt \
         --o-visualization table_Plate1

+### 2023 Samples

+Exact same code as above.
+Still some reads in one of the extraction blanks, but the number is low compared to the samples.

 ## 4. Assign taxonomy

 I am going to use the same COI database and classifier that Devon